brianwalborn/home-lab/raspberry-pi/kubernetes-cluster.md

     ```
 2. Run the below commands to 1) create a local user that authenticates using the key and cert from our K3s cluster, 2) set the cluster server for the context to the home network-facing IP address of our primary node, 3) save the context, 4) use the context we just saved, and 5) rename the context to something meaningful.
     ```
-   $ kubectl config set-credentials default --client-key=homelab.key --client-certificate=homelab.crt
+   $ kubectl config set-credentials default --client-key=$HOME/.kube/homelab.key --client-certificate=$HOME/.kube/homelab.crt
    $ kubectl config set-cluster default --insecure-skip-tls-verify=true --server=https://192.168.0.2:6443
    $ kubectl config set-context default --user=default --namespace=default --cluster=default
    $ kubectl config use-context default